edgeimpulse/expert-projects/workplace-organizer.md

 ---
-description: An autonomous security robot that listens for suspicious sounds, then goes on patrol to look for intruders.
+description: A Workplace Organizer project that uses computer vision for detecting missing tools in their placeholder.
 ---

 # Workplace Organizer with NVIDIA Jetson Nano 2GB